Abdullah151105-lab/Home-Lab-SOC-Wazuh-SIEM-Deployment-on-Debian-13/README.md

    ```bash
    sudo curl -k -u 'admin:<password>' https://localhost:9200
    ```
-5. Logged into the Wazuh Dashboard over HTTPS and explored the built-in modules: Threat Hunting / Security Events, Vulnerability Detection, File Integrity Monitoring, and MITRE ATT&CK mapping.
+5. Logged into the Wazuh Dashboard over HTTPS and explored the built-in modules: Threat Hunting / Security Events, Vulnerability Detection and MITRE ATT&CK mapping.

 ## Challenges & Fixes

-Running Wazuh on an unsupported ARM64 host surfaced several real issues — documenting them was as valuable as the install itself.
+Running Wazuh on an unsupported ARM64 host surfaced several real issues:

 **1. Install script rejected the system as "not 64-bit"** The pinned `4.9` install script had an outdated architecture check that misidentified `aarch64` (ARM64) systems.
 Fixed by using the current script version (`4.14`), which supports ARM64 properly.